KModestas/Redux-Todo/README.md

 Building this app allowed me to revisit and familiarise myself with the core concepts of react and redux.
 I also like the simplistic yet stylish design I was able to accomplish.

 <h2>Challenges</h2>
-Seen as this was my first redux app, it was quite hard to grasp al of the concepts, though as I began to build out my app, I saw alot of patterns which became easier to pick up on.
+Seen as this was my first redux app, it was quite hard to grasp all of the concepts, though as I began to build out my app, I saw alot of patterns which became easier to pick up on.
 I feel as though Redux has alot of boilerplate, but once you get passed it, the concepts make sense.

 <h2>Future Improvements</h2>
 To improve this app further, It would cool If I could make it so that you can rearrange the order of the todo list items by clicking an 'up' or 'down' arrow.